SAP-samples/fsm-extension-sample/README.md

 ```
 https://www.docker.com/get-started
 ```
-* [Optional] If you want to deploy the extension application to Kyma, then you shall install helm CLI locally and configure it
+* [Optional] If you want to deploy the extension application to Kyma manually, then you shall install helm CLI locally and configure it
 ```
 https://kyma-project.io/docs/#installation-use-helm
 ```